 Key Takeaways

-This tutorial has outlined the essential steps for performing a plate and stiffener buckling check using SDC Standalone, from identifying and modifying plate elements with the Panel Finder tool to applying the DNV RP-C201 standard and plotting critical results.
+This tutorial has outlined the essential steps for performing a plate and stiffener buckling check using SDC Verifier, from identifying and modifying plate elements with the Panel Finder tool to applying the DNV RP-C201 standard and plotting critical results.
 Each stage—configuring input parameters to visualize the criteria plots and interpret utilization factors—ensures a comprehensive approach to evaluating structural stability under complex loading conditions.

 For additional guidance on advanced buckling checks and related FEA workflows, consult the following resources: